OpenEvalProject/evals/manuscripts/elife-59650/v2/manuscript.md

 ## Abstract

 Retrograde BMP signaling and canonical pMad/Medea-mediated transcription regulate diverse target genes across subsets of Drosophila efferent neurons, to differentiate neuropeptidergic neurons and promote motor neuron terminal maturation.
 How a common BMP signal regulates diverse target genes across many neuronal subsets remains largely unresolved, although available evidence implicates subset-specific transcription factor codes rather than differences in BMP signaling.
-Here we examine the cis- regulatory mechanisms restricting BMP-induced FMRFa neuropeptide expression to Tv4-neurons.
+Here we examine the cis-regulatory mechanisms restricting BMP-induced FMRFa neuropeptide expression to Tv4-neurons.
 We find that pMad/Medea bind at an atypical, low affinity motif in the FMRFa enhancer.
 Converting this motif to high affinity caused ectopic enhancer activity and eliminated Tv4-neuron expression.
 In silico searches identified additional motif instances functional in other efferent neurons, implicating broader functions for this motif in BMP-dependent enhancer activity.
 Thus, differential interpretation of a common BMP signal, conferred by low affinity pMad/Medea binding motifs, can contribute to the specification of BMP target genes in efferent neuron subsets.

 ## Introduction